-- "...bans future energy from waste capacity that does not include carbon capture and storage..." - '...delivers on its commitment to bring energy from waste into the Emissions Trading Scheme from 2028' - 2.1.22 In relation to the latter recommendation, the government is currently (June 2024) consulting on how it should expand the UK Emissions Trading Scheme (ETS) to include energy from waste (EfW)34.
-The following four objectives are proposed in relation to the implementation of ETS for EfW: - a) Give greater certainty on the delivery of emissions reductions in line with the UK and devolved nation carbon budget and net zero targets. - b) Support wider waste policies and drive decarbonisation of waste management, particularly: - The extended producer responsibility scheme; - increasing higher levels of high-quality recycling; and, - investment in technology such as CCS. - c) Maintain a level playing field by covering a broad range of thermal treatment technologies (including advanced conversion technologies).
+- '...bans future energy from waste capacity that does not include carbon capture and storage...' - '...delivers on its commitment to bring energy from waste into the Emissions Trading Scheme from 2028' - 2.1.25 In relation to the latter recommendation, in 2024 the UK Emissions Trading Scheme Authority consulted on how it should expand the UK Emissions Trading Scheme (ETS) to include energy from waste (EfW)40.
+The following four objectives are proposed in relation to the implementation of ETS for EfW: - a) Give greater certainty on the delivery of emissions reductions in line with the UK and devolved nation carbon budget and net zero targets. - b) Support wider waste policies and drive decarbonisation of waste management, particularly: - The extended producer responsibility scheme; - increasing higher levels of high-quality recycling; and, - investment in technology such as CCS. - c) Maintain a level playing field by covering a broad range of thermal treatment technologies (including advanced conversion technologies). - d) Reduce the risk of any perverse incentives, particularly related to increases in landfill and waste exports.

-32 CBDP = Carbon Budget Delivery Plan
+38 CBDP = Carbon Budget Delivery Plan

-33 Infrastructure Progress Review 2024
+39 Infrastructure Progress Review 2024

-34 UK Emissions Trading Scheme scope expansion: waste
+40 UK Emissions Trading Scheme scope expansion: waste